 The first thing you’ll notice about the TRIFORCE® joist is that, although it has an open web design, there are no metal plates.
 The connection of its components relies on a simple yet effective technique that has been around forever: fingerjoining.

 5 fingered joints connect the webbing to the chords.
-The chords themselves can have sections of wood that have four-fingered connections.
+The chords themselves can have sections of wood that have fingered connections, depending on the desired length.

 Strength of a triangular design